 This pose was named for the way babies grab their toes while lying on their backs.
 After you finish the supine spinal twist, raise both legs in the air and wrap your middle and index finger around your big toes.
 An optional activity is to rock side by side, which stimulates oxygen flow in the kidneys.
 This is thought to have an impact on the adrenal glands6– which is what controls your stress response.

 Benefits of Yoga Before Bed

 It can be challenging to wind down at the end of a long, stressful day.
-By practicing simple postures and working on slow and deliberate breathing,you’ll find that you naturally relax, and all the worries and stress from the day roll off your back.
+By practicing yoga postures and working on slow and conscious breathing techniques,you may find that with time, you naturally relax throughout your yoga practice, which could help lessen bedtime anxiety7.

 Burns Excess Energy

 If you feel fidgety or restless at the end of the day, a gentle yoga practice can help make you feel centered.
 The subtle movements and moderate physical activity could burn your last bit of anxious energy and prepare you for a night of sleep, without energizing you more like an intense workout would.